Vagabond Magnetic North

 - Take a guided history tour of Belfast, the vibrant capital city of Northern Ireland.

 - Stand in awe at the unforgettable Slieve League, the highest accessible sea cliffs in Europe.

 - Hike up Slieve Gullion mountain to an ancient passage tomb, enjoying the stunning vista in all directions.

 - Savour the rich wit and contested histories of Derry, Ireland’s only walled city, on a guided walking tour.

 - 7 full days off the beaten track adventure in a VagaTron 4x4 tour vehicle

 - Services of a highly-trained and professional VagaGuide tour guide

-- 6 nights accommodation in 3/4 star hotels and boutique guesthouses
+- 6 nights accommodation in 3/4 star hotels and and top quality, locally-owned guesthouses

 - 6 delicious and filling hot Irish breakfasts

 - Most daily activities and visits (please see Tour Options, found under 'Availability')